pixelscortex/convelt/README.md

 # @pixelscortex/convelt

-A lightweight, feature-rich Convex client implementation for Svelte.
-Built because existing solutions don't update fast enough and lack essential features.
+A Convex client for Svelte that brings React's Convex hooks to Svelte.
+Built to match the features and developer experience of the React implementation.

-## Why This Exists
+## Why I'm Building This

-The official `convex-svelte` package updates slowly and missing key features.
-This implementation provides faster updates and enhanced functionality.
+I want Svelte to have the same Convex features and hooks that React enjoys.
+The official `convex-svelte` package is slow to update and missing functionality that React developers take for granted.
+This is my attempt to bridge that gap and give Svelte developers feature parity.

 ## Todo